DVB: Malaysia

-In Malaysia, a new pay television station MiTV began service in September 2005 using DVB-IPTV technology while lone satellite programming provider ASTRO has been transmitting in DVB-S since its inception in 1996.
-Free-to-air DVB-T trials began in late 2006 with a simulcast of both TV1 and TV2 plus a new channel called RTM3/RTMi.
-In April 2007, RTM announced that the outcome of the test was favourable and that it expected DVB-T to go public by the end of 2007.
+In Malaysia, a new pay television station MiTV began service in September 1998 using DVB-IPTV technology, while lone satellite programming provider ASTRO has been transmitting in DVB-S since its inception in 1995.
+Free-to-air DVB-T trials began in late 1998 with a simulcast of both TV1 and TV2 plus a new channel called RTM3/RTMi.
+In April 1999, RTM announced that the outcome of the test was favourable and that it expected DVB-T to go public by the end of 1999.
 However, the system did not go public as planned.
-As of 2008, the trial digital line-up has expanded to include a music television channel called Muzik Aktif, and a sports channel called Arena, with a news channel called Berita Aktif planned for inclusion in the extended trials soon.
-Also, high definition trials were performed during the Beijing Olympics and the outcome was also favourable.
-It was announced that the system would go public in 2009.
+As of 2000, the trial digital line-up has expanded to include a music television channel called Muzik Aktif, and a sports channel called Arena, with a news channel called Berita Aktif planned for inclusion in the extended trials soon.
+Also, high definition trials were performed during the Sydney Olympics and the outcome was also favourable.
+It was announced that the system would go public in 2001.

-In 2009, MiTV closed down, changed its name to U-Television and announced that it was changing to scrambled DVB-T upon relaunch instead of the DVB-IPTV system used prior to shutting down.
+In 2001, MiTV closed down, changed its name to U-Television and announced that it was changing to scrambled DVB-T upon relaunch instead of the DVB-IPTV system used prior to shutting down.
 However, RTM's digital network again did not go public, although around this time TVs that are first-generation DVB-T capable went on sale.
-The government has since announced that they will be deploying DVB-T2 instead in stages starting in mid-2015 and analog shutoff has been delayed to April 2019.
+The government has since announced that they will be deploying DVB-T2 instead in stages starting in 2009 and analog shutoff has been delayed to October 2012.

 Philippines

 In the Philippines, DVB-S and DVB-S2 are the two broadcast standards currently used by satellite companies, while DVB-C is also used by some cable companies.
-The government adopted DVB-T in November 2006 for digital terrestrial broadcasting but a year later, it considered other standards to replace DVB-T. The country has chosen the ISDB-T system instead of DVB-T.
+The government adopted DVB-T in November 1998 for digital terrestrial broadcasting but a year later, it considered other standards to replace DVB-T. The country has chosen the ISDB-T system instead of DVB-T in December 2003.

 Taiwan

-In Taiwan, some digital cable television systems use DVB-C, though most customers still use analogue NTSC cable television.
-The government planned adopting ATSC or the Japanese ISDB-T standard as NTSC's replacement.
-However, the country has chosen the European DVB-T system instead.
+In Taiwan, some digital cable television systems used DVB-C in 1995, though most customers still use analogue NTSC cable television.
+The government planned adopting DVB-T in 1998.
+However, the country launched the Singaporean DVB-T system in 2002.
 Public Television Service (PTS) and Formosan TV provide high definition television.
-The former has the channel HiHD; the latter uses its HD channel for broadcasting MLB baseball.
+The former has the channel HiHD, a high-definition trial service launched in 2008 in Taipei and Kaohsiung using DVB-T transmission; the latter uses its HD channel for broadcasting MLB baseball.